Demexis/CoroutinesService/README.md

 ## Usage
 Samples are provided in the package.

-`CoroutinesService` is a simple class without inheritance from MonoBehaviour.
-The task of introducing this dependency into your project (by using Singleton, DI, etc.) is your concern; the samples provide an example of creating and using a service instance.
+`CoroutinesService` is a simple class without inheritance from `MonoBehaviour`.
+The task of introducing this dependency into your project (by using *Singleton*, *DI*, etc.) is your concern; the samples provide an example of creating and using a service instance.

 The `CoroutinesService` has two main methods for starting/stopping coroutines:
 ```cs